ElmerKao/Stuff/README.md

 - I'm a student of SMR/MSN

-- This is a Repo for thing that I want to have uploaded at the interent
+- This is a Repo for thing that I want to have uploaded at the Internet

 - Feel fre to grab anything